Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Powder Flame powder Indoor events, weddings Cleaner, safer indoors Leaves residue, not wind-proof

 đź’ˇ Tip: If your event is indoors, start with powder models.
 Outdoor?
 Propane brings the drama.
+Wondering how they stack up against other effects?
+See our guide comparing CO2 machines to gas flame machines.

 Propane Flame Machines: The Outdoor Powerhouse

 Propane flame machines create those impressive fire bursts you've seen at major concerts and festivals.
 They use liquefied petroleum gas (LPG) to produce controlled bursts of real fire that can reach heights of 2-5 meters.
+For more on their capabilities, read about how far a flame machine can shoot flames.

 Propane Flame Machine Advantages